Ontario College Applicants

 Centennial College Joint Program Applicants

-Joint program applicants at UTSC are eligible for additional transfer credits upon completion of their program at Centennial College.
+Joint program applicants at U of T Scarborough are eligible for additional transfer credits upon completion of their program at Centennial College.
 For details visit the Joint Programs website.

 Colleges in other Canadian Provinces

-For example: If a course completed at Douglas College is acceptable for transfer credit at the University of British Columbia in an Arts, Science or Management type program, it will also be considered by UTSC.
+For example: If a course completed at Douglas College is acceptable for transfer credit at the University of British Columbia in an Arts, Science or Management type program, it will also be considered by U of T Scarborough.

 Transfer credits will be determined after receiving a completed Transfer Credit Application.
-If you have completed the equivalent of more than half of your requirements at another university, you have exceeded the residency requirement for U of T and therefore may be required to apply as a second degree applicant..
-The residency requirement requires at least half of your degree to be completed at U of T to be eligible for a U of T degree.
+If you have completed the equivalent of more than half of your requirements at another university, you have exceeded the residency requirement for U of T and therefore may be required to apply as a second degree applicant.
+The residency requirement states that at least half of your degree must be completed at U of T to be eligible for a U of T degree.
 Please contact us for further information about this requirement when transferring should you require it.